 If a business is found to have purchased alcohol from an unapproved wholesaler, they may be liable to a penalty or could even face criminal prosecution and have their alcohol stock seized.

-If you wish to place tables and chairs on the highway outside your premises, you will need permission from the highways team Permission for tables and chairs on the highway
+If you wish to place tables and chairs on the highway outside your premises, you will need permission from the highways team.

 Whether not the authority of a premises licence, club premises certificate or temporary event notice is required, the performance or reproduction of any copyright sound or visual work will need permission from the copyright owner.
 For more information contact PRS for Music Ltd. and Phonographic Performance Ltd. in respect of performances of music and recorded music or the Motion Picture Licensing Company Ltd. (trading as MPLC) and Filmbank Distributors Ltd. (t/a Filmbank Media) in respect of film or video works.
 The Independent Cinema Office may be able to advise in respect of the showing of copyright film or video recordings in a community setting.